Biswazit-Mistry/CMOS-inverter-design/README.md

 Email: biswazitmistry17@gmail.com<br>
 contact: 01787597880<br>
 ----------------------------------------------------------------------------------------------------------
-This is my first project on VLSI.
+<p>This is my first project on VLSI.
 It is kind of like "hello world" for me.
 I will do it with in January ,2024.
-This is a beginner project.
+This is a beginner project.</p>